betsee/betse/README.md

 #### pip

-`betse` is editably installable into a user-specific venv via `pip` as follows:
+BETSE is editably installable into a user-specific venv via `pip` as follows:

     $ cd "${BETSE_DIR}"
     $ pip3 install --no-deps --editable .

-Such installation is uninstallable as follows:
+This installation is uninstallable as follows:

     $ pip3 uninstall betse

 #### setuptools

-`betse` is editably installable into a user-specific venv via `setuptools` as
+BETSE is editably installable into a user-specific venv via `setuptools` as
 follows:

     $ cd "${BETSE_DIR}"
     $ ./setup.py develop --no-deps

-Such installation is uninstallable as follows:
+This installation is uninstallable as follows:

     $ cd "${BETSE_DIR}"
     $ ./setup.py develop --uninstall

 ## Testing

-`betse` is testable via `py.test` as follows.
+BETSE is testable via `py.test` as follows.
 Either:

 * Run all available tests.